 - Show proof of U.S. citizenship.
 (Students who are not US citizens must qualify for the FAA alien flight student program.)

-- Arrange your finances so you have ready access to pay flight class fees. • Complete a FAFSA application. • Review scholarship opportunities.
+- Arrange your finances so you have ready access to pay the flight class fees. • Complete a FAFSA application. • Review scholarship opportunities.
 Start by looking at AOPA.org and UAA.org.• Research Sallie Mae, Plus, and Discover loans.
 Approval requests for VA assistance are in progress.

 The Associate of Applied Science degree in Professional Pilot is designed to prepare the individual for a career as a commercial pilot by earning the Private, Commercial, and Flight Instructor Certificates along with the Instrument Rating.with FAA certifications of Private Pilot, Instrument, Commercial, and Certified Flight Instructor.
 The degree is awarded to students upon successful completion of a common core of general education courses and a preset selection of aviation classes closely mapped to the needs and demands of the aviation industry.
 The curriculum is sequenced with FAA ground and flight classes scheduled in the first semesters of program so a student is prepared for employment as a Certified Flight Instructor while completing the general education requirements for the degree and prepare for further FAA certifications necessary to fly commercial flight operations.
 The general education requirements provide the foundation for students who want to continue their education to a Bachelor degree.

 The Commercial Pilot certificate is designed for degreed students who want to take the first step toward a career in Aviation.
 Only students who have already earned either an Associate degree or a Bachelor degree may enter the certificate program.
 However, certificate students may choose to apply credits earned in the Commercial Pilot Certificate to the Professional Pilot Associate of Applied Science degree.
 The level 1 certificate includes the course work and flight training needed to prepare for FAA check rides in pursuit of the Private Pilot and Commercial Certificates with the Instrument Rating.
 Instrument, and Commercial certifications.

 Interested in enrolling?